Ludwig Göransson: Early life

 Göransson was born and raised in Linköping.
 His mother Maria, a florist, is from Warsaw, Poland, and his father Tomas, a guitar teacher, is Swedish.
 He has an older sister named Jessika.
 He is named after Ludwig van Beethoven.

 He began music lessons at a young age and went on to graduate from the Stockholm Royal College of Music.
 In 2007, he moved to Los Angeles to study at the University of Southern California Scoring for Motion Picture and Television program.
-It was at that university that Ludwig met Ryan Coogler, for whom Ludwig composed the score for the award-winning short film Fig in 2011 (written by Alex George Pickering), which Coogler directed while at USC.
-The pair would then work together on Fruitvale Station, Creed and Black Panther.
-Soon after graduating USC he began work assisting Theodore Shapiro, a composer known for films such as Along Came Polly, The Devil Wears Prada, Idiocracy, and Tropic Thunder.
-Göransson's first break came in 2009 as the composer for the comedy Community.
+It was at that university that Ludwig met Ryan Coogler, for whom Ludwig composed the score for the award-winning short film locks in 2009, which Coogler wrote and directed while at USC.
+Soon after graduating from USC, he began work assisting Theodore Shapiro, a composer known for films such as Along Came Polly, The Devil Wears Prada, Idiocracy, and Tropic Thunder.
+Göransson's first break came in 2009 as the composer for the sitcom Community.